Skip to content

 Renewable Energy at Buffalo Crossing Location and Beyond

-In 2023, the bank opened the Rapid City Buffalo Crossing location as the corporate and operation headquarters.
-In collaboration with UDA Architecture + Design, the bank brought its vision to life and implement the best energy efficient solutions.
-The building incorporates a range of sustainable technologies, including geothermal, wind, and solar energy, energy-efficient windows, natural gas, and electric vehicle charging stations.
-Below are details on the energy technologies used, how they are applied, and the benefits they provide at the corporate headquarters and at some ¬¬of the newly designed branch locations:
+In 2023, we opened Buffalo Crossing Rapid City, our corporate and operational headquarters.
+In collaboration with UDA Architecture + Design, the bank brought to life a beautiful building using the best energy efficient solutions.
+The building incorporates a range of sustainable technologies, including geothermal, wind, and solar energy, green roof, energy-efficient windows, natural gas, and electric vehicle charging stations.
+Read more below:

 1. Geothermal Energy